Mwangi-dan/capstone_cancer_detection/README.md

 1. Launch the Flask frontend on http://localhost:5000
 2. Register as a new clinician.
 3. Upload an image on the prediction page.
+4. Upload video for prediction.
-4. View results with Grad-CAM.
+5. View results with Grad-CAM.
-5. Explore your history and reports after logging in.
+6. Explore your history and reports after logging in.

 ## Admin Features